goldbergyoni/nodebestpractices/README.hebrew.md

 ## ![✔] 8.13 Clean NODE_MODULE cache

-**TL;DR:** After installing dependencies in a container remove the local cache.
+**אמ;לק:** After installing dependencies in a container remove the local cache.
 It doesn't make any sense to duplicate the dependencies for faster future installs since there won't be any further installs - A Docker image is immutable.
 Using a single line of code tens of MB (typically 10-50% of the image size) are shaved off

 **Otherwise:** The image that will get shipped to production will weigh 30% more due to files that will never get used